m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ## Looping Problem in Bridges and the Spanning Tree Algorithm

-Unfortunately using bridges to connect LAN’s fails, if the network topology results in loops (cycles).
+Unfortunately using bridges to connect LAN's fails, if the network topology results in loops (cycles).
 In that case, the bridges loop through packets forever!

 The answer to this problem is excluding links that lead to loops by running the spanning tree algorithm.
-Let’s represent the topology of the network as a graph.
+Let's represent the topology of the network as a graph.
 The bridges are represented as nodes and the links between the bridges are represented as edges.
 The goal of the spanning tree algorithm is to have the bridges select which links (ports) to use for forwarding eliminating loops.

 ![](https://assets.omscs.io/notes/0023.png)

-Let’s take a look at how bridges run this distributed algorithm.
+Let's take a look at how bridges run this distributed algorithm.

 Every node (bridge) in the graph has an ID.
 The bridges eventually select one bridge as the root of the topology.
-Let’s see how this selection happens.
+Let's see how this selection happens.

-The algorithm runs in “rounds” and at every round each node sends to each neighbor node a configuration message with three fields: a) the sending node’s ID, b) the ID of the roots as perceived by the sending node, and c) the number of hops between that (perceived) root and the sending node.
+The algorithm runs in “rounds” and at every round each node sends to each neighbor node a configuration message with three fields: a) the sending node's ID, b) the ID of the roots as perceived by the sending node, and c) the number of hops between that (perceived) root and the sending node.

 At every round, each node keeps track of the best configuration message that it has received so far, and it compares that against the configuration messages it receives from neighboring nodes at that round.